JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 }
 ~~~

 This is a pretty simple class.
 But the property names are important.
 If such a class is instantiated by GenFu, it automatically writes first names into the `FirstName` property, last names into the `LastName` property and it also writes valid email addresses into the `Email` property.
-It also works with Streets, Addresses, ZIP codes, phone numbers and so on.
+It also works with Streets, Addresses, ZIP codes, phone numbers, and so on.
 This is why GenFu is my favorite NuGet package.

 Now let's create a `Components` folder and place the `SimpleList` component inside.
 The code looks like this: